Jonny-exe/binary-fractions/binary_fractions/README.md

  | __str__() -> str
 ```

-Stringify self.
+Returns string of the binary fraction.

-Method that implements the string conversion.
+Method that implements the string conversion `str()`.
 Return format includes the prefix of '0b'.
+As alternative one can use method `string()` which returns
+the same but without prefix '0b'.

 **Examples**: